 Department of Anthropology

 Tiffany is a doctoral student in the Department of Anthropology, presently focusing on Mesoamerican historical archaeology and cultural heritage.
-On a broader scale she is interested in a number of topics: cultural heritage ethics; intangible heritage; collective memory and social histories; indigenous and diasporic archaeologies; archaeology of colonialism; archaeologies of rebellion; landscape archaeology; race and gender; politics of recognition; reconciliation; historical anthropology; materiality; and semiotics.
-Her areas of interest include Western Australia, the Americas, and more recently Maya Yucatan.
+She works on feminist approaches to cultural heritage and collective memory; indigenous and diasporic archaeologies, including archaeologies of colonialism; the materialities of violence; and race and indigeneity in Latin America.
+Her geographical areas of interest include the Americas and Australia.

 Tiffany’s dissertation explores how political violence materialized throughout and beyond the period of Spanish/Mexican colonialism in central Quintana Roo, Mexico.
 Using the Maya Insurrection (also called the Caste War of Yucatan or Maya Social War,1847–1901) as a case study, she advocates an archaeology of political violence that is attentive to its impacts on everyday life.
 To do so, she revisits how traditional conflict-related processes of fortification and abandonment might be identified and interpreted.
 Finally, she examines the ways that the materializations of past violence mark present-day notions of heritage and collective identity in one post-conflict Maya community.
 In so doing, she probes the ways that both the material remains and symbolic representations of historical, violent conflict discursively circulate to inform people's present-day political consciousness and imaginations of the future.